 SMD Reference Sheet

-Choosing the right components can be a challenge but I made this SMD reference sheet which you can print as reference when buying you components for your project.
-All tough I have to most common parts on my sheet, it is possible I forgot one, if so I will add this.
+Choosing the right components can be a challenge, but I made this SMD reference sheet, which you can print as a reference when buying your components for your project.
+All tough I have the most common parts on my sheet, it is possible I forgot one, if so I will add this.

-Note: If you mis one, please let me know in the comments below, and I also will add it.
+Note: If you miss one, please let me know in the comments below, and I also will add it.

 You can download the sheet here as a PDF file.

 You can print the sheet on a A4 paper.
 Do NOT use fit to paper, but print the original size.
 Then the dimensions of the parts will be real life-size.